-All the flavours of cornbread in a yeast bread form!
-Enjoy this bread anywhere you'd have cornbread.
+All the flavours of cornbread in a yeasted bread form!
+Enjoy this yeasted cornbread anywhere you’d have cornbread.
 Try it toasted and for sandwiches, too.

 Jalapeño – use as much or as little jalapeño as you like.
 It is fine to adjust up or down in quantity, at will.

 Corn – you can start with raw corn that is cut from the cobs or simply thaw some frozen corn.
 Alternately, if you have left-over corn or grilled corn or any other cooked corn, it will also work, but will give a slightly different flavour to the bread (not in a bad way – just different :)

 Cornmeal – fine cornmeal is best, though a more coarse grind would also work.

 Cheese – I love cheddar cheese here, but any cheese option is fine, as long as it is shreddable.
 Again, you can add more or less, as you like.